YuuyaKanzaki/Sao19/Translate/En/Part1.md

 This time she would like to use “sama” as well, but exclusively for this person a “sama ban” was actually issued in official documents.
 So unavoidably, she used “senpai” as she would do back then when they both were students.

-Former Elite Swordsmen Trainee at the Sword Mastery Academy in North Centoria, a young man named Kirito who is currently appointed to the position of the Prime Swordsman of the Human World Union Council, said raising his right hand with a smile.
+Former Elite Swordsmen Trainee at the Sword Mastery Academy in North Centoria, a young man named Kirito who is currently appointed to the position of the Prime Swordsman of the Human World Union Council, said while raising his right hand with a smile.

 "Oh, Ronye!
 How are you doing?"